in the Bahamas (Geology 3750 and H3750) †General

 Although not required, snorkeling on the field trip is recommended because

-purchase it if you plan to snorkel.
-Prices for a snorkeling set
+you plan to snorkel.
+Prices for a snorkeling set (including mask,

-(including mask, snorkel, and fins) begin at about $32 at most major
+snorkel, and fins) begin at about $32 at most major sporting goods stores.

-before the field trip.
+trip.
 The field station will provide a snorkeling vest.
+Bringing an

 for descriptions and photographs of some of the places that we plan to